-August 9, 2025 (6mo ago) — last updated November 18, 2025 (3mo ago)
+August 9, 2025 (9mo ago) — last updated April 20, 2026 (1mo ago)

-Measure a Roof for Shingles: Step-by-Step Guide
+Measure a Roof for Shingles: Step-by-Step

 ← Back to blog

-Cover Image for Measure a Roof for Shingles: Step-by-Step Guide
+Cover Image for Measure a Roof for Shingles: Step-by-Step

-Getting an accurate roof measurement is the single most important step before buying shingles.
+Getting an accurate roof measurement is the most important step before buying shingles.
 This short guide covers safety, simple measuring methods, pitch multipliers, waste factors, and converting area to squares so you order the right amount the first time and keep your project on schedule.

-How to Measure a Roof for Shingles
+Measure a Roof for Shingles: Step-by-Step

 “Get precise measurements, order the right amount of shingles, and avoid costly delays.
 This guide shares clear, practical steps pros use to measure roofs and turn those figures into an accurate materials list.”